 Nest Wealth’s unique subscription model makes its platform ideal for investors with large accounts.
 Specifically, once your portfolio has crossed the $250,000 threshold, Nest Wealth’s fees are comparable to even the lowest cost do-it-yourself investing strategies.

 Which Robo-Advisor is Best?

 If I had to declare one robo-advisor the winner, I’d go with Wealthsimple.
 In fact, that’s where my wife’s RRSP is held.
 Wealthsimple is arguably the largest and most popular robo-advisor in Canada for a reason.
 It’s easy to open an account, easy to transfer existing accounts to Wealthsimple, and its low-cost structure is ideal for most investors.
-Plus, take advantage of our exclusive offer for Young & Thrifty readers: open and fund a Wealthsimple account with $500 and get a $50 cash bonus!
+Here’s another excellent reason to sign-up: those who open and fund their first Wealthsimple account with $500 will get a $25 cash bonus.

-Questwealth has the experience, customer service, and is the lowest-cost provider.
+Questwealth has the experience, customer service, and the lowest cost.
 However, the actively managed portfolios can be a turn-off for investors who have embraced passively managed index investing.
-If you’re looking for the lowest of the low fees, learn more about Questwealth Portfolios.
+If you’re looking for the lowest of the low fees, learn more about Questwealth Portfolios.l

-Finally, one big caveat to my Wealthsimple recommendation: investors with large accounts should absolutely consider Nest Wealth for its capped monthly fee structure at $80 per month.
-As a bonus, sign up using our promo code and you can try Nest Wealth free for your first three months.
-That way, you can test drive the platform before making a commitment.
+Finally, one big caveat to my Wealthsimple recommendation: investors with large accounts should absolutely consider Nest Wealth for its capped monthly fee structure.